-- 11.1 Planning permission is sought to vary five no. conditions of planning permission C/7/2013/7010 in order to extend the duration of extraction and restoration until 31/12/25, allow for revised plans and plant details (part retrospective) and increase the quantity of imported aggregates, together with an increased depth of working and revised restoration.
+- Planning permission is sought to vary three no. conditions of planning permission C/7/2013/7008 in order to extend the duration of extraction and restoration until 31/12/25, together with an increased depth of working and revised restoration.
 No changes are proposed to the existing access arrangements. - 11.2 Objection has been raised by Kirby Cane and Ellingham Parish Council as well as local residents.
 Their concerns relate primarily to the length of time that the quarry has been in operation, traffic and impacts on residential amenity. - 11.3 The environmental impacts of the proposal under consideration have been carefully considered.
 The extension of time sought is considered acceptable in order to allow sufficient time for the completion of extraction and restoration of the site.
-No objections have been raised by statutory consultees subject to suitably worded conditions being imposed on any grant of planning permission.

-- 11.4 For the reasons detailed in this report, subject to approval of application reference C/7/2015/7019, the proposal is considered to accord with all relevant development plan policies and national planning and minerals guidance and the development is considered acceptable. - 11.5 The proposed development is therefore considered to be acceptable and there are no other material considerations which indicate that planning permission should be refused.
+No objections have been raised by statutory consultees subject to suitably worded conditions being imposed on any grant of planning permission. - 11.4 For the reasons detailed in this report, subject to approval of application reference C/7/2015/7018, the proposal is considered to accord with all relevant development plan policies and national planning and minerals guidance and the development is considered acceptable. - The proposed development is therefore considered to be acceptable and there are no other material considerations which indicate that planning permission should be refused.
 Accordingly, full conditional planning permission is recommended subject to appropriate planning conditions.